jianghaoyu123/TeachingAI/README.md

 # 🧠 TeachingAI — AI Virtual Student Lab

-> Upload your lesson → simulate real student reactions → improve your teaching design
+> Simulate a real classroom before you teach

 🔥 An AI-powered lesson rehearsal tool for teachers